aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 ## **Caution**

 The default option, [**MemorySetting.Normal**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) is applied for all versions.
-For some situations, such as building a workbook with a large data set for cells, the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option may optimize the memory use and decrease the memory cost for the application.
-However, this option may degrade performance in some special cases such as follow.
+For some situations, such as building a workbook with a large data set for cells, the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option may optimize memory use and decrease the memory cost for the application.
+However, this option may degrade performance in some special cases as follows.

 1. **Accessing Cells Randomly and Repeatedly**: The most efficient sequence for accessing the cells collection is cell by cell in one row, and then row by row.
-Especially, if you access rows/cells by the Enumerator acquired from [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells), [**RowCollection**](https://reference.aspose.com/cells/javascript-cpp/rowcollection), and [**Row**](https://reference.aspose.com/cells/javascript-cpp/row), the performance would be maximized with [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/).
+Especially, if you access rows/cells via the Enumerator obtained from [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells), [**RowCollection**](https://reference.aspose.com/cells/javascript-cpp/rowcollection), and [**Row**](https://reference.aspose.com/cells/javascript-cpp/row), performance is maximized with [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/).

 2. **Inserting & Deleting Cells & Rows**: Please note that if there are lots of insert/delete operations for Cells/Rows, the performance degradation will be notable for *MemoryPreference* mode as compared to the *Normal* mode.

-3. **Operating on Different Cell Types**: If most of the cells contain string values or formulas, the memory cost will be the same as *Normal* mode but if there are lots of empty cells, or cell values are numeric, bool and so on, the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option will give better performance.
+3. **Operating on Different Cell Types**: If most of the cells contain string values or formulas, the memory cost will be the same as *Normal* mode, but if there are many empty cells, or cell values are numeric, boolean, and so on, the [**MemorySetting.MemoryPreference**](https://reference.aspose.com/cells/javascript-cpp/memorysetting/) option will give better performance.